camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 * `setVariableLocal(String name, Object value)`
 * `setVariablesLocal(Map<String, Object> variables)`

 Variables are set **after** the [necessary scopes for instantiation are created](ref:#process-engine-process-instance-modification-nested-instantiation) and **before** the actual execution of the specified element begins.
 That means, in the process engine history these variables do not appear as if they were set during execution of the specified activity for `startBefore` and `startAfter` instructions.
-Local variables are set on the execution that is about to perform the instruction, i.e. that enters the activity etc.
+Local variables are set on the execution that is about to perform the instruction, i.e., that enters the activity etc.

 See the [variables section of this guide](ref:#process-engine-process-variables) for details on variables and scopes in general.